RedHatProductSecurity/oscal-profiles/README.md

 1. Catalogs and profiles currently have to be synced by manually executing a GitHub Action workflow.
 2. Content must be assembled using the provided commands.
 Tasks are run when pull requests are submitted to check whether content is valid and in sync.
-3. The FedRAMP workflow imports the Rev4 baselines currently.
-This will be updated once the Rev5 baselines are available.

 To see the available make targets, use `make help`.
 For information on how to edit the content in this repository, see the [tutorial](./docs/tutorial.md).